Carpenter ant: Food

 When workers find food sources, they communicate this information to the rest of the nest.
 They use biochemical pheromones to mark the shortest path that can be taken from the nest to the source.
 When a sizable number of workers follows this trail, the strength of the cue increases and a foraging trail is established.
 This ends when the food source is depleted.
-The workers will then feed the queen and the larvae by consuming the food they have found, and regurgitating (trophallaxis) the food at the nest.
-Foraging trails can either be under or above ground.
+The workers will then feed the queen and the larvae by consuming the food they have found, and regurgitating the food at the nest.
+Foraging trails can be either under or above ground.

-Although carpenter ants do not tend to be extremely aggressive, they have developed mechanisms to maximize their provision from a food source when that same food source is visited by a competing organism.
+Although carpenter ants do not tend to be extremely aggressive, they have developed mechanisms to maximize what they take from a food source when that same food source is also visited by competing organisms.
 This is accomplished in different ways.
 Sometimes they colonize an area near a relatively static food supply.
-More often, they develop a systemic way to visit the food source with alternating trips by different individual ants or groups.
+More often, they develop a systemic way to visit the food source, with alternating trips by different individual ants or groups.
 This allows them to decrease the gains of intruders because the intruders tend to visit in a scattered, random, and unorganized manner.
-The ants, however, visit the sources systematically such that they lower the mean standing crop.
+The ants, however, visit the sources systematically so that they reduce the average crop remaining.
 They tend to visit more resource-dense food areas in an attempt to minimize resource availability for others.
 That is, the more systematic the foraging behavior of the ants, the more random that of its competitors.

-Contrary to popular belief, carpenter ants do not actually eat wood because they are unable to digest cellulose.
+Contrary to popular belief, carpenter ants do not actually eat wood, as they are unable to digest cellulose.
 They only create tunnels and nests within it.